kjm-datasci/RDataSciClass3/README.md

 - 'activity_labels.txt': Links the class labels with their activity name.

-## UCI HAR Dataset Folder
-Within the UCI HAR Dataset folder, there are two folers:
+### Within the UCI HAR Dataset folder, there are two folers:
 =========================================
 - 'test'
 - 'train'

-Within the test folder, there are the following three files:
+#### Within the test folder, there are the following three files:
 =========================================
 - 'X_test.txt': This included the Test dataset.